 Your Child’s Separation Anxiety and School

-As the school year approaches, children may have some anxiety about going to school.
+As the school year starts, children may have some anxiety about going to school.
+This

-This could happen even if they are not going to school for the first time.
-The idea
+could happen even if they are not going to school for the first time.
+The idea of

-of new experiences away from their parents or other loved ones can be quite frightening
+new experiences away from their parents or other loved ones can be quite scary for

-for children.
-Complaining of an upset stomach, headache, or something else is often
+children.
+Complaining of an upset stomach, headache, or something else is often how

 for all children.

 The anxiety may not only be related to school.
 It can happen before other separations

 like sleepovers at friend’s houses or a parent’s business trip.
 Children may be afraid

 that something bad will happen during the separation.
 And clingy behavior, pleading,